eiji03aero/til/TASKS.md

   - manifest.json
   - service worker
   - have github pages ready
+    - what is this?
 - [ ] utilize external import map when ready
-  - still not supported
+  - still not supported (even by chrome)
-  - if possible even load the bundled esm from cdn
+  - if possible even load the bundled esm from cdn, map them to the appropriate names

 ## Archive
+- [x] rewrite custom css with emotion
+  - see if utilizing new css features is possible
+    - css imports
+    - new rules
+    - css variables
 - [x] fix icon not shown sometimes
   - summarize what was happening
     - seems to be error `svg is not found` error is thrown when page is hot showing data